Reassessing Extractive QA Datasets at Scale: LLM-as-a-Judge and In-Depth Analyses: Introduction

 \section{Introduction}

 Machine reading comprehension (MRC) is a crucial task for evaluating natural language understanding, designed to test a model's reading comprehension by requiring it to answer questions based on a given text~\citep{hirschman-etal-1999-deep}.
 Many datasets have been proposed over the past several years, such as SQuAD~\citep{rajpurkar-etal-2016-squad,rajpurkar-etal-2018-know} for simple MRC, QuAC~\citep{choi-etal-2018-quac} and CoQA~\citep{reddy-etal-2019-coqa} for conversational MRC, and QAngaroo~\citep{welbl-etal-2018-constructing}, HotpotQA~\citep{yang-etal-2018-hotpotqa}, and FanOutQA~\citep{zhu-etal-2024-fanoutqa} for multi-hop MRC.
+Based on the answer format, \citet{chen2018neural} classify existing MRC tasks into four types: extraction, multiple-choice (MC), cloze-style, and free-form.
+Some recent datasets also introduce yes/no answers \citep{clark-etal-2019-boolq,geva-etal-2021-aristotle}.